nuckypuck/SIMS-Academic-Progress-Report-Sender/README.md

 # SIMS-Academic-Progress-Report-Sender
 A Windows tool for sending SIMS academic progress reports in bulk directly to parent emails via any domain joined mailbox.
 Authenticates via MSAL and sends personalised emails with attached reports through the Microsoft Graph API.

+This exists because bulk report distribution isn't a standard feature in SIMS without a significant price tag.
+I was asked to put it together to save the office from manually mailing each report individually.

 **Features:**
 - Test dry run with a log of where emails would be sent
 - Filename based matching system with duplicate email detection, one per unique email address